MrJomadar3rdgeneration/stash/README.md

 Use the complete command above: the unrelated [`stash` cask](https://formulae.brew.sh/cask/stash) in Homebrew installs a network tool.

-Already installed manually?
-Quit Stash and move the existing app to a backup folder if Homebrew reports a conflict, then retry.
-Your history stays in Library.

 ## From copy to found in seconds

 1. **Copy as usual.** Stash saves new clipboard content while it runs in the menu bar.